mattrubin/OneTimePassword/README.md

 ### Create a Token

+The `Generator` struct contains the parameters necessary to generate a one-time password.
+The `Token` struct associates a generator with a `name` and an `issuer` string.

 To initialize a token with an `otpauth://` url:
 ````swift
 if let token = Token(url: url) {